-As a senior project manager at Terrapin, Catie is a leader in biophilic design with a background in urban green infrastructure.
-Catie's interest lies in systems thinking to address human health and sustainability challenges at the various scales of the built environment.
+Catie is the Director of Projects at Terrapin and a leader in biophilic design movement.
+With a background in urban green infrastructure, Catie's interest lies in systems thinking to address human health and sustainability challenges at each scale of the built environment.

 | In an effort to expedite the broad adoption of biophilic design, I’ve been exploring ways to build evidence and communicate success of industry-relevant biophilic design precedents.
 These are early thoughts on how we might go about filling knowledge gaps, proving the intuitively obvious, and establishing emotional connections to the built environment. — Read More